About This Course

-The MSc in Nursing (Advanced Practice Nursing) is designed to prepare nurses to practice at a higher level of capability in independent, autonomous, and expert practice, that is innovative, flexible, and patient-centred.
+Our MSc in Advanced Practice (Nursing/Midwifery) programme is designed to prepare nurses and midwives to practice at a higher level of capability in independent, autonomous, and expert practice, that is innovative, flexible, and patient-centred.
 The programme also prepares students for their role as clinical and professional leaders with a commitment to the dissemination of evidence-based knowledge and the instruction of others.

 - GP6002 Systematic Approach to Assessing and Evaluating Patients (10 credits)

 - NU5048 Professional, Ethical, Legal and Communication Issues Informing Nurse and Midwife Prescribing and Clinical Practicum (10 credits)

 - PF5011 Holistic Approach to Prescribing Medicinal Products and Clinical Practicum (10 credits)

 - MH6014 Advanced Research Methods for Healthcare Professionals (10 credits)

 - NU6162 Decision Making, and Advanced Practice Professional roles (10 credits)